What You Need to Know

 You may also be asked questions to test your memory and asked to do certain tasks to show how well your brain is working.
 Your healthcare provider may also ask your friends or family questions about your symptoms and the injury.

-You may also need imaging tests of your brain, such as a CT scan or MRI.
+You may also need imaging tests of your brain, such as a CT (computerized tomography) scan or MRI (magnetic resonance imaging).
 Neuropsychological testing can detect problems with memory and other brain functions.

 An important part of treatment for a concussion is getting plenty of rest, both sleep at night and naps or rest breaks during the day if needed.
 Your healthcare provider will likely tell you to not do certain physical activities and sports while you recover.
 They may advise medicine to take if you have a headache.
 It’s important to prevent more head trauma, especially as you recover.